-- High School Diploma or equivalent. - Knowledge of psychology and methods used in the care, controlling and motivating of students with disabilities - Completion of college-level course work in general subject areas such as Math, Science, and English, and work experience in a special education environment highly desirable.
+- · High School Diploma or equivalent. - Knowledge of psychology and methods used in the care, controlling and motivating of students with disabilities - Completion of college-level course work in general subject areas such as Math, Science, and English, and work experience in a special education environment highly desirable.

 - Operate a computer keyboard. - Frequent sitting or standing for extended periods of time.
 The amount of time for each activity varies depending on daily schedule.
-Some days, sitting could occur more frequently, and on other days standing and walking could occur throughout the workday. - May sit for prolonged time when completing projects; however, standing breaks are encouraged. - Hearing and speaking to exchange information and make presentations. - Seeing to read a variety of materials. - Lift and/or offer assistance to a student whose weight may exceed 50 pounds with dressing, standing, toileting, feeding and grooming - Reasonable accommodations may be made to enable individuals with disabilities to perform essential functions. - Offer physical assistance to a student who might be physically impaired.
+Some days, sitting could occur more frequently, and on other days standing and walking could occur throughout the workday.
+May sit for prolonged time when completing projects; however, standing breaks are encouraged. - way sit for prolonged time when dempleting projects, newever, standing breaks - Hearing and speaking to exchange information and make presentations. - Seeing to read a variety of materials. - Lift and/or offer assistance to a student whose weight may exceed 50 pounds with dressing, standing, toileting, feeding and grooming - Reasonable accommodations may be made to enable individuals with disabilities to perform essential functions. - Offer physical assistance to a student who might be physically impaired.